dionyziz/marabu-course/docs/exercises.md

 # Exercise 1

-In this exercise, you will extend your peer-to-peer node so that it can exchange messages and perform peer discovery.
+In this exercise, you will extend your Marabu node so that it can exchange messages and perform peer discovery.

 - Implement peer discovery bootstrapping by hard-coding some peers.